arjanjandu/AgentLang/README.md

 # LangGraph and LangChain Agent Framework

 A modular agent framework built with LangGraph and LangChain that dynamically calls tools based on user input.
-Currently includes a calculator, a Gmail reader, and an HTML game generator.
+Currently includes a calculator, a Gmail reader, an HTML game generator, and a Wikipedia information retrieval tool.

 ## Quick Start